Mid-State Correctional Facility

 Mid-State Correctional Facility is a medium-security state prison located in the town of Marcy, Oneida County, New York.
 Although classified as medium-security, Mid-State opened a maximum security unit in 1998.
 Mid-State is adjacent to the Central New York Psychiatric Center; both occupy the land of the former Marcy Psychiatric Center.
 Another state prison, Marcy Correctional Facility, sits across the street.

 Abuse

 On April 13, 2023, three officers attacked an inmate and conspired to hide the attack.
-The three, Brandon Montanari, Rohail Kahn, and Michael Williams, pled guilty on April 24, 2025.
+Brandon Montanari, Rohail Kahn, and Michael Williams, pleaded guilty on April 24, 2025.
 Montanari was sentenced to three years in prison.

 In March 2025, 15 Mid-State staffers were placed on leave following the killing of Messiah Nantwi.
 This came shortly after the killing of Robert Brooks at Marcy Correctional.
-In April, 10 guards in total were charged, 2 with murder, 5 with first-degree manslaughter, 2 with second-degree manslaughter, 6 with gang assault, 8 with conspiracy to cover-up the killing, 4 with tampering with physical evidence and 8 with using a false instrument for filing a report.
+In April, ten guards in total were charged, two with murder, five with first-degree manslaughter, two with second-degree manslaughter, six with gang assault, eoght with conspiracy to cover up the killing, four with tampering with physical evidence, and eight with using a false instrument for filing a report.